MissingDeadlines/iolite/README.md

 ![IOLITE Logo](https://media.missing-deadlines.com/iolite/images/iolite_logo2.png)

-A modern, portable game engine with an embedded editor.
-Completely scriptable in Lua.
-Free for personal and commercial use.
-More details, as well as current builds, can be found on the project's website:
+A highly flexible, voxel-powered game engine with an embedded editor.
+Create games using Lua, the native C/C++ API, and assets authored in voxel editors like MagicaVoxel or Avoyd.

 <https://iolite-engine.com>